Hiking Mount Edith Cavell - panoramic view

 Description

-Mount Edith Cavell stands as one of Jasper National Park's most dramatic peaks, its 3,363-meter (11,033-foot) limestone walls rising abruptly from the valley floor.
-Named for British nurse Edith Cavell, executed in World War I for helping Allied soldiers escape occupied Belgium, this mountain offers hikers their best chance to experience active glacial environments without technical climbing skills.
+Mount Edith Cavell rises dramatically from the heart of Jasper National Park, its 3,363-meter (11,033-foot) summit commanding attention from the valleys below.
+Named after British nurse Edith Cavell, who was executed during World War I for helping Allied soldiers escape German-occupied Belgium, this iconic peak draws hikers to experience some of the most accessible glacier and alpine scenery in the Canadian Rockies.

 Trail Options

-Two distinct trails provide different ways to experience this glacial landscape, each offering unique perspectives on the mountain's dramatic terrain.
+Two main trails provide different ways to experience Mount Edith Cavell's dramatic landscape, each offering a distinct perspective on this glacial environment.

-For hikers wanting to explore beyond the valley floor, the Cavell Meadows Trail offers a moderate 8.5-kilometer (5.3-mile) loop into the high alpine country surrounding the mountain.
-Starting from the same parking area, this trail branches off to climb through dense subalpine forest before emerging into expansive wildflower meadows.
-The ascent is steady and noticeable—you'll feel the elevation gain in your legs as the trail winds upward through changing vegetation zones.
-During peak season, these meadows transform into natural gardens where Indian paintbrush, mountain avens, and alpine forget-me-nots create carpets of color against the stark mountain backdrop.
-The loop design means you'll experience different terrain and viewpoints throughout your hike, with changing perspectives of Mount Edith Cavell, Angel Glacier, and the surrounding Jasper peaks.
+For hikers looking for more extensive alpine terrain, the Cavell Meadows Trail offers a moderate 8.5-kilometer (5.3-mile) loop that climbs into the high country surrounding the mountain.
+Starting from the same parking area, the trail branches off to ascend through subalpine forest before opening into expansive wildflower meadows.
+During peak season, Indian paintbrush, mountain avens, and alpine forget-me-nots carpet the slopes.
+The loop provides constantly changing perspectives of Mount Edith Cavell, Angel Glacier, and the surrounding peaks throughout the hike.

 What to Expect on the Trail